The best places to stay in Dusseldorf are featured in this post, with information regarding travel budget and when to visit this wealthy German city

 Tourism in Dusseldorf: Overview

-There are lots to see and do in Dusseldorf.
+There are lots to see and do in this magical German city.
 The city is Germany’s fashion capital.
 This trend took root in the city just after the Second World War.

 Since fashion and brands usually go together, Dusseldorf is often chosen as a shopping destination.
 All year around, people love to go down the Konigsallee.
 This is the main shopping street and has boutiques of all the major Dusseldorf fashion labels.
 Making it very expensive but always worth a look around even if you don’t buy anything.